leobeaumont/GoInsight/README.md

 - orchestrates the Analyzer and Evaluator,

-- hides the complexity of KataGo and its internal structures,
+- hides the complexity of GoInsight and its internal structures,

 - returns only ready-to-use JSON data.